mattjw79/presentations/bash_essentials/README.md

 this, special characters contained within the braces are not interpreted with their special meanings at this stage.
-To avoid conflicts with a later shell expansion, if a curly brace is immediately preceded with a dollar sign, the brace expansions are not performed on the string(s) contained within.
+To avoid conflicts with a later shell expansion, if a curly brace is immediately preceded with a dollar sign, the brace expansions are not performed on the string contained within.